Bloomberg Television: International channels

 In February 2009, Bloomberg Television announced that it would cease operating some of the international variations of the channel, placing a greater focus on a more international Bloomberg channel.

 On March 9, 2009, the localized channels available in Germany, France, Italy and Spain ceased operations.
 Today, throughout Europe, the original pan-European version of Bloomberg Europe (International) is available on cable and digital television providers.

-Since March 9, 2009, Bloomberg Television utilizes its existing international production teams in Hong Kong (Bloomberg Asia), Europe (Bloomberg Europe) and America (Bloomberg), adding a more global feel to the channel.
-Bloomberg International provides programming from Hong Kong in the early morning, produced by Bloomberg Asia (International), from London in the late morning, produced by Bloomberg Europe (International), and from its main headquarters in New York City in the afternoon.
+Since March 9, 2009, Bloomberg Television utilizes its existing international production teams in Marina Bay Financial Centre (Bloomberg Asia), Petronas Towers, Kuala Lumpur City Centre (Bloomberg Asia), Pacific Place Jakarta (Bloomberg Asia), Europe (Bloomberg Europe) and America (Bloomberg) adding a more global feel to the channel.
+Bloomberg International provides programming from Marina Bay Financial Centre, Petronas Towers, Kuala Lumpur City Centre and Pacific Place Jakarta in the early morning produced by Bloomberg Asia (International), from London in the late morning produced by Bloomberg Europe (International) and from its main headquarters in New York City in the afternoon.
 Each Bloomberg receives localized advertising and a relevant business news ticker on screen.

 Bloomberg Japan ceased broadcasting on April 30, 2009.
 The channel was replaced by Bloomberg Asia (International).
 Bloomberg Japan's Japanese language print newsroom and website continue to operate as normal.
 In June 2009, the Japanese service began running small on-air segments in cooperation with BS-Fuji Television.
 In October 2009, segments produced with the Tokyo Broadcasting System were added.
 Bloomberg Brazil and Bloomberg Latin America were integrated into the global Bloomberg channel during 2009.

 Bloomberg is an associate member of the Caribbean Cable & Telecommunications Association and the Caribbean Cable Cooperative.

 In November 2011, Bloomberg announced the formation of Bloomberg TV Mongolia in partnership with Trade and Development Bank of Mongolia (TDB), the oldest and one of the largest commercial banks in Mongolia.
 The channel offers a mix of locally produced, Mongolian language content as well as English language news from Bloomberg Television.

 In February 2015, Bloomberg partnered with Canadian media company Channel Zero to form Bloomberg TV Canada, which featured U.S. Bloomberg Television programming and Canadian-produced studio programs produced from Bloomberg's Brookfield Place studio and other Canadian bureaus.
 The channel replaced the U.S. service on Canadian television providers.
 The channel shut down in October 2017, after which Bloomberg entered into a partnership with Bell Media's Business News Network (BNN), to co-brand the channel as BNN Bloomberg, and grant the company rights to distribute its television and radio content in Canada.
 The co-branded service will augment BNN's existing business day programming with additional Bloomberg programs to handle coverage of international markets, and access to its bureaus.